-Statutory Rape Non-forcible sexual intercourse with a person who is under the age of consent.
+Statutory Rape Non-forcible sexual intercourse with a person who is under the statutory age of consent.
+The following are New York State definitions for select laws determined to be of importance to the campus community.

 Dating violence The term "dating violence" means violence committed by a person-